-- 6.19 Huntingdonshire's rural economy makes a significant contribution to the district's success.
+- 6.20 Huntingdonshire's rural economy makes a significant contribution to the district's success.
 It encompasses a range of businesses particularly in industrial, agricultural, tourism and service sectors.
 The Council supports the principle of more varied employment opportunities in rural areas to help sustain the local economy.
 There are several established employment areas which provide relatively low cost business accommodation and support a wide range of employment opportunities.
-The policy looks to ensure their continued success tempered with recognition that their location in the countryside is somewhat less sustainable than those within established settlements. - 6.20 Individual businesses in countryside settings also provide valuable employment in rural areas.
+The policy looks to ensure their continued success tempered with recognition that their location in the countryside is somewhat less sustainable than those within established settlements. - 6.21 Individual businesses in countryside settings also provide valuable employment in rural areas.
 Industrial, commercial or office use of outbuildings is a frequent form of diversification which can be successful subject to the accessibility of the buildings to potential employees, therefore locations which are more accessible to public transport will be more appropriate.
-Proposals involving offices, defined in the NPPF as a main town centre use, are subject to a maximum floorspace reflecting the sequential preference for them not to be in countryside locations and their employment density and hence likely traffic generation. - 6.21 The primary justification for employment related development in the countryside is where either a rural location is essential to the successful operation of the business or the business is dependent upon natural resources only available in limited locations. - 6.22 Agriculture is a significant part of Huntingdonshire's economy and is important in protecting UK food production.
+Proposals involving offices, defined in the NPPF as a main town centre use, are subject to a maximum floorspace reflecting the sequential preference for them not to be in countryside locations and their employment density and hence likely traffic generation. - 6.22 The primary justification for employment related development in the countryside is where either a rural location is essential to the successful operation of the business or the business is dependent upon natural resources only available in limited locations. - Agriculture is a significant part of Huntingdonshire's economy and is important in protecting UK food production.
 Local agricultural production, processing and sale helps to reduce food miles and maintains the working character of the countryside.
 Well-managed, active farming is also a cost-effective means of achieving environmental and landscape management objectives.
 It is recognised that Huntingdonshire has large areas of the best and most versatile agricultural land which is of high value for food production and in most cases agricultural activity should be retained on those higher quality soils.
 Therefore, when considering the sustainability of the proposal, the value of the land for agriculture will be considered and areas of high grade agricultural land should preferably be avoided.
-The importance of wildlife habitats will also be considered and increased recreational use should only be facilitated where no significant environmental damage will result. - The Council is conscious that some farmers may need to diversify their activities to ensure the continued economic viability of their farm enterprise.
+The importance of wildlife habitats will also be considered and increased recreational use should only be facilitated where no significant environmental damage will result. - 6.24 The Council is conscious that some farmers may need to diversify their activities to ensure the continued economic viability of their farm enterprise.
 Farm diversification schemes should bring long-term benefits, including employment, to individual farm operations and the wider rural economy.
 Farm diversification schemes may consist of non-agricultural commercial activity, schemes relating to new forms of agriculture or food processing of crops produced on the farm enterprise, however, agricultural operations should remain the dominant land use.
 Well conceived farm diversification projects will be of an appropriate scale for the location and fit into the landscape.
-A proposal for a farm shop will be assessed to ensure that it is intended to be a genuine retail outlet for goods produced on the holding or a group of local holdings; conditions will be applied to limit the type of goods sold and the proportion of externally sourced goods. - 6.24 Diversification will, in most cases, involve changing the use of land and/ or re-using (or redeveloping) existing buildings.
-Development on new sites will be discouraged unless it enables the clearance and replacement of a badly-sited or inappropriate structure or is small in scale and carried out in an exceptionally environmentally sensitive manner.
-Agricultural buildings generally do not require planning permission and therefore the policy is not directed at them.
-The Council is supportive of farm diversification schemes that are being promoted on a comprehensive basis to retain a viable agricultural unit by seeking additional incomes from other sources which still relate to the countryside.
+A proposal for a farm shop will be assessed to ensure that it is intended to be a genuine retail outlet for goods produced on the holding or a group of local holdings; conditions will be applied to limit the type of goods sold and the proportion of externally sourced goods.

-Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Consultation Draft 2017
+Huntingdonshire Local Plan | Huntingdonshire's Local Plan to 2036: Proposed Submission 2017